List of battleships of Japan: Yamato class

 Due to the threat of American submarines and aircraft carriers and worsening fuel shortages, both Yamato and Musashi spent the majority of their careers in naval bases at Brunei, Truk, and Kure—deploying on several occasions in response to American raids on Japanese bases—before participating in the Battle of Leyte Gulf in October 1944, as part of Vice Admiral Kurita's Center Force.
 Musashi was sunk during the battle by American airplanes.
 Shinano was sunk ten days after her commissioning in November 1944 by the American submarine Archerfish while Yamato was sunk by US carrier aircraft in April 1945 during Operation Ten-Go.

 Design A-150

 "Design A-150", popularly known as the Super Yamato class, was a planned class of battleships.
 In keeping with the IJN's long-held doctrine of qualitative superiority, they were designed to be the most powerful battleships afloat.
 As part of this, the class would have been armed with six 51 cm guns, the largest weapons carried aboard any warship in the world.
 Design work on the A-150s began after the preceding Yamato class was mostly finished by early 1941, when the Japanese began focusing on aircraft carriers and other smaller warships in preparation for the coming conflict.
-No A-150 would ever be laid down, and many details of the class' design were destroyed near the end of the war.
+No A-150 would ever be laid down, and many details of the class's design were destroyed near the end of the war.